alabou/bcp-006-01/docs/NMOS With H.264.md

 A Receiver with this capability supports that a coded stream uses multiple active parameter sets.
 Such active parameter sets MAY be obtained out-of-band and/or in-band if the Receiver supports the `in_band_parameter_sets` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MAY contain multiple initial parameter sets.
 When obtained in-band the Sender is allowed to transmit multiple in-band parameter sets to update parameter sets initially received out-of-band or to add and update new ones.

 A Sender is allowed, unless constrained by IS-11, to produces H.264 coded streams that comply with the `profile-level-id` declared in the Sender's SDP transport file and the `profile` and `level` of the associated Flow.
 As such a Sender MAY use one or multiple active parameter sets as per the [H.264] specification.
 A Sender MAY seamlessly change dynamically the coded stream's active parameter set, provided that the Flow associated with the Sender changes accordingly and the content of the SDP transport file does not change.
 If the content of the SDP transport file changes, the Sender SHALL comply with IS-04, IS-05.
+A Sender indicates its mode of operation with the `parameter_sets_flow_mode` and `parameter_sets_transmode_mode` attributes.

 - [ ] Note to ST 2110-22: An H.264 stream will not be able to fully benefit from the seamless transitions of parameter sets because of the attributes width, height and exactframerate that are part of the SDP transport file are not allowed to change.
 - [ ] Note to IPMX: An IPMX H.264 stream will not be able to benefit from the seamless transitions of parameter sets because of the attributes measuredpixclk, htotal and vtotal that are part of the SDP transport file are not allowed to change and cannot be inferred from the parameter sets.